yang-zhou-ahu/yang-zhou-ahu.github.io/README.md

 ## Welcome to Zhou Yang's Home Pages

-I am currently a 2nd-year Master. student of Anhui University, under the supervision by Prof. Jing Zhao.
-My research interests includes computer vision,linear motor, control engineering and deep learning.
+I am a Master in engineering of Anhui University, under the supervision by Prof. Jing Zhao.
+She has benefited me a lot, and I am very grateful to her.
+My research interests includes computer vision, linear motor, control engineering and deep learning.

 Homepage: https://yang-zhou-ahu.github.io